-We are one of 10 sickle cell centers in the United States funded by the National Institutes of Health, and we are a site for the Sickle Cell Disease Clinical Research Network.
-In our laboratories and clinic, physicians and scientists conduct studies to increase knowledge about sickle cell disorders and to enhance the treatment of children affected by these conditions.
+We are one of 10 sickle cell centers in the U.S. funded by the National Institutes of Health, and we are a site for the Sickle Cell Disease Clinical Research Network.
+In our laboratories and clinic, physicians and scientists conduct research to increase knowledge about sickle cell disorders and to enhance the treatment of children affected by these conditions.
 Currently, they are developing new methods to diagnose and treat sickle cell disease, including stem cell transplantation and gene therapy.